Biden and Trump share Easter messages with very different tones

 Mr Trump wished a ‘Happy Easter to all’ though he included an attack on those seeking to ‘put me in prison’

-Joe Biden and Donald Trump both made online psots on Sunday in which they wished people happy Easter, though their messages differed somewhat in tone.
+Joe Biden and Donald Trump both made online posts on Sunday in which they wished people a happy Easter, though their messages differed somewhat in tone.

 Mr Biden’s, written on X, was short and simple, stating: “To all those gathering in churches and homes around the world today: Happy Easter.